Drew Hutchison (baseball): 2022

 On March 14, 2022, Hutchison re-signed with the Tigers on a minor league deal, with an invitation to spring training.
 He made the Tigers opening day roster.
 Hutchison was designated for assignment on May 11 after appearing in 10 games.
 He cleared waivers and elected free agency on May 13.
 He re-signed a minor league deal with the Tigers on May 19.
 The Tigers once again selected Hutchison's contract on June 14 and added him to the active roster.
 Hutchison was again designated for assignment immediately after his start on June 19.
 Hutchison again cleared waivers and elected free agency on June 22.
 He once again re-signed a minor league deal with the Tigers on June 27.
 On July 5, 2022, the Tigers selected Hutchison's contract and added him to the active roster.
 This would be the fifth time in less than a year that his contract was selected.
 On July 10, Hutchison allowed two runs in six innings in a no-decision against the Chicago White Sox, earning his first quality start since 2015.
 On the season, he went 3–9 with a 4.53 ERA.
 He was designated for assignment again on October 11, and subsequently elected free agency.

 Toronto Blue Jays (second stint)

 On January 6, 2023, Hutchison signed a minor league contract with the Toronto Blue Jays organization.
+In 9 starts for the Triple-A Buffalo Bisons, he registered a 2-2 record and 5.66 ERA with 31 strikeouts in 35.0 innings pitched.
+On June 2, Hutchison was released by the Blue Jays.

+Philadelphia Phillies (second stint)

+On June 8, 2023, Hutchison signed a minor league contract with the Philadelphia Phillies.
+In 15 starts for the Triple–A Lehigh Valley IronPigs, he registered a 4–4 record and 5.62 ERA with 62 strikeouts across 75 1/3 innings pitched.
+Hutchison elected free agency following the season on November 6.

+Tecolotes de los Dos Laredos

+On March 8, 2024, Hutchison signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 3 starts for Dos Laredos, he struggled to a 1–2 record and 10.24 ERA with 8 strikeouts across 9 2/3 innings pitched.